Asymptotic expansion of the variation of the Quillen metric and its moment map interpretation: Introduction

-So far, the only explicitly computed $Z$-critical equations were in the case of powers of the first Chern class of $M$ \cite[Section 2.2]{dervan2023stability}.
-In Appendix \ref{A}, we introduce a simple trick and compute the case corresponding to $\ch_2$.
+So far, the only explicitly computed $Z$--critical equations have been those corresponding to powers of the first Chern class of $M$ \cite[Section 2.2]{dervan2023stability}.
+In Appendix \ref{A}, we introduce a simple trick and compute the case corresponding to $\ch_2$, which might be useful analytically.